 - Cooking spray or olive oil

 - Combine the rice wine vinegar, maple syrup, and orange juice in a large ziploc bag, then add the fish.
-Seal and marinate in refrigerator for up to 3 hours (we only had a half hour and it turned out great).
+Seal and marinate in refrigerator for up to 30 minutes to 3 hours (we only had a half hour and it turned out great).

 - While the fish is grilling, pour the marinade into a small saucepan and bring to a boil.
 Cook until the liquid has reduced to about 2 tablespoons (about 5-10 minutes).